 Why is Data Conversion an Important Step in the Process?

-Especially when moving your data from a legacy system to Workday, ensuring that your data is properly organized and has a rightful place in your system is an important step in its development and maintenance, data conversion makes this happen.
+Especially when moving your employee data from a legacy system to Workday, ensuring that your data quality is preserved and properly organized, and has a rightful place in your system is an important step in its development and maintenance, data conversion makes this happen.

 Data configuration and migration is an essential piece of the puzzle, and completing this step properly can make or break your company’s success.